hisokaxxzk/Handwritten-Digit-Regconition/README.md

 To use Keras for image classification, we can follow these steps:

-Import the necessary libraries
+1. Import the necessary libraries

-Load the MNIST dataset
+2. Load the MNIST dataset

-Reshape the data to the format required by Keras
+3. Reshape the data to the format required by Keras

-One-hot encode the label
+4. One-hot encode the label

-Define the model with layers stacked on top of each other
+5. Define the model with layers stacked on top of each other

-Compile the model, specifying the loss function and optimization method
+6. Compile the model, specifying the loss function and optimization method

-Train the model with the data
+7. Train the model with the data

-Evaluate the accuracy of the model on the test data
+8. Evaluate the accuracy of the model on the test data

-Plot the graph representing the changes in the loss function and accuracy during training and validation
+9. Plot the graph representing the changes in the loss function and accuracy during training and validation

-Predict an image
+10. Predict an image

-A detailed example can be found in the code above.
+A detailed example can be found in the file 'main.py'.